mgonto/restangular/README.md

 If a property isn't returned, the one sent is used.

 #### setErrorInterceptor
 The errorInterceptor is called whenever there's an error.
-It's a function that receives the response and the promise as parameters.
+It's a function that receives the response and the deferred (for the promise) as parameters.

 The errorInterceptor function, whenever it returns `false`, prevents the promise linked to a Restangular request to be executed.
 All other return values (besides `false`) are ignored and the promise follows the usual path, eventually reaching the success or error hooks.